 These are known as the major Forex pairs.
+The major FX pairs:

-A general characteristic of the exotic pairs is that they offer an arguably higher profit potential but entail an inarguably higher risk factor.
+A general characteristic of the exotic pairs is that they offer an arguably higher profit potential, but entail an inarguably higher risk factor.

 Why is that?

 First of all, compared to the majors, the number of market participants trading exotic Forex currency pairs is small.
 It follows that the wider number of people trading the majors leads to a greater diversity of opinion over price.This can lead to generally greater day-to-day price fluctuations.
 We usually refer to this process as the natural ebb and flow of the market.
 As fresh news is digested by the market, there is a divergence of opinion over how this should affect price.

 This can act as a constraint on how far and how fast prices move in reaction to the latest news.
 With comparatively fewer people trading the exotics, there is greater homogeneity of opinion.
 When something fundamentally changes, the consensus of opinion among this relatively small number of players quickly shifts, and we can see extreme price moves as a result.
 Another important point is the status of the countries involved.

 - Majors currencies are from very large economies

 - The countries from which they come tend to be stable, both politically and economically

 - These countries pay low interest rates on the debt they issue, because people trust them not to default.